bdas9669/Sales-Operations-Analysis-Excel/README.md

 * KPI Cards
 * Dashboard Design

-## Key Insights
+## Key Business Insights

-* Identified top-performing regions and categories
-* Analyzed customer purchasing behavior
-* Highlighted high-performing products
-* Evaluated sales contribution by segment
-* Discovered sales concentration by state

-## Dashboard Preview

-(Add dashboard screenshot here)
+* West region generated the highest sales across most categories.
+* Technology was one of the strongest-performing categories.
+* Consumer segment contributed the largest share of revenue.
+* California generated the highest sales among all states.
+* Sales showed strong growth during the later months of the year.

 ## Tools Used

 * Microsoft Excel
 * Pivot Tables
 * Pivot Charts
-* Conditional Formatting
 * Slicers
+* Advanced Excel Formulas

 ## Author